 Amount Of Section 7 Funds And Usage.
 Districts that allocated Section 7 funds were asked to submit how much each school received and how the schools spent these funds.
-Currently, there is no way to capture the amount of Section 7 funds a school spends on the annual financial report.
+Currently, the annual financial report provides no way to capture the amount of Section 7 funds a school spends.
 In order to capture this information, OEA asked that the data be submitted during the OEA survey collection period.
 Of the 77 districts that distributed Section 7 funds, 42 districts submitted information; however, the information may not have been complete.
 Some districts submitted a total amount that was allocated with no breakdown of how much each school received.
-Other districts submitted how much each school received, but did not disclose how the schools spent it.
-In addition, other districts provided a breakdown of the extra staff they provided to schools, but did not disclose the exact cost.
-For these reasons, a complete analysis will not be provided in the report, but some examples of the amounts and use of Section 7 funds will be discussed.
+Other districts submitted how much each school received, but they did not disclose how the schools spent it.
+In addition, other districts provided a breakdown of the extra staff they provided to schools, but they did not disclose the exact cost.
+For these reasons, the report does not provide a complete analysis, but some examples of the amounts and use of Section 7 funds are discussed.
 Below is a brief description of how some districts used their Section 7 funds.

-- Some districts gave all schools a flat amount from \$5.00 up to \$50.00 per pupil.
-These funds were used at schools to provide extra services to students receiving FRPL as well as to help pay for field trips and extracurricular trips for students. - Several districts allocated textbook and technology funds. - One district provided all students in grades 2-8 a world language teacher and purchased Chromebooks for middle and high schools.
+- Some districts gave all schools a flat amount of \$5 to \$50 per pupil.
+These funds were used at schools to provide extra services to students receiving FRPL as well as to help pay for field trips and extracurricular trips for students. - Several districts allocated textbook and technology funds. - One district provided all students in grades 2 to 8 a world language teacher and purchased Chromebooks for middle and high schools.
 In addition the district provided a career counselor to the high school.
-The district allocated approximately \$2.5 million of section 7 funds. - Other districts provided full-day preschool and kindergarten was covered by Section 7 funds. - One central Kentucky district allocated almost \$2.1 million for additional certified and classified staff, credit recovery staff, social workers and students' extracurricular needs. - Another central Kentucky district provided each school with one or more assistant principals and counselors.
+The district allocated approximately \$2.5 million of Section 7 funds. - Other districts provided full-day preschool and kindergarten covered by Section 7 funds. - One central Kentucky district allocated almost \$2.1 million for additional certified and classified staff, credit recovery staff, social workers, and students' extracurricular needs. - Another central Kentucky district provided each school with one or more assistant principals and counselors.

 Section 7 Funds And Staffing Policies.
-Due to a large number of districts allocating Section 7 funds for additional staff, OEA analyzed district staffing policies to determine if the districts that were allocating certified teachers above the state minimum were also allocating less Section 7 funds.
+Because a large number of districts allocate Section 7 funds for additional staff, OEA analyzed district staffing policies to determine whether the districts that were allocating certified teachers above the state minimum were also allocating less Section 7 funds.
 As shown in Figure 2.C, this was not the case.
-There were 114 districts with staffing polices that allocated more than the state minimum and 48 of these districts also gave Section 7 funds to their schools in FY 2017.
+There were 114 districts with staffing policies that allocated more than the state minimum, and 48 of these districts also gave Section 7 funds to their schools in FY 2017.
 Of the 46 districts with staffing policies allocating the state minimum, 16 gave additional Section 7 funds to schools the same year.^e